tensorworld/SymProp/README.md

     - hoevd: Higher-Order Eigenvalue Decomposition.

+- threading: use OMP_NUM_THREADS environment variable to set the number of threads.

 **Example Usage:**

 Assuming you are in the build directory and using an example tensor file located at `../examples/contact-5.tns`: